Amsterdam in bloom

-As the national flower, the tulip, begins to bloom it colours Holland, from city to countryside, in all manner of vibrant hues.
+As the national flower, the tulip, begins to bloom it colours Amsterdam, from the city centre to further into the countryside, in all manner of vibrant hues.

 Within Amsterdam, itself, there is the famous Bloemenmarkt, a flower market on the canal where you can purchase the world famous bulbs for yourself, or just wander along, taking in the beauty of the flowers.